doubleedesign/acf-advanced-image-field/README.md

 ![editor-screenshot.png](docs/editor-screenshot.png)

+_This plugin is not affiliated with or endorsed by WPEngine, the owners of ACF._

 ## Status

-This is an alpha release that has been minimally tested for use as a standalone field and within a flexible content field, from which I have no reason to think it wouldn't also work with repeaters but have not tested this.
-More extensive and automated testing will be carried out as I continue work on this.
+This is an alpha release that has been minimally tested for use as a standalone field, within a flexible content field, or within an ACF block.

+I have no reason to think it wouldn't also work with repeaters but have not tested this.
+More extensive and automated testing will be carried out when I continue work on this.
-_This plugin is not affiliated with or endorsed by WPEngine, the owners of ACF._

 ## Installation